 EQUITY-BASED CONVO SERIES

 Thank you to those who are joining the conversation in this special online series!

 COSEM values equity, belonging, and inclusion, and there is a direct link to being more authentic in these areas when we deliberately cultivate both a mindfulness practice and our equity work.
 To move our mission forward prioritizing equity work, COSEM President Tovi Scruggs-Hussein launched an Equity-Based Conversation Series.

 Our goal with this series is to learn from each other, circulate ideas, and share best practices we are using in our schools and classrooms.
 Quarterly, Tovi meets with an equity leader to highlight the intersectionality of mindfulness, equity, and SEL.
 Participants have access to ask questions and enhance their practices.
-Please email Tovi with topic suggestions.
+Please email Tovi with topic or guest suggestions.